 There are many reasons why the risk exists, including:

 - Digital Environment – Like most businesses, benefit plans operate in a digital environment which includes requests for distributions, plan loans, elective deferrals, and other activities.
 These often include sensitive data needed to complete the task.
-Wherever large amounts of such data are stored and transmitted make fertile ground for cyber criminals.
+Wherever large amounts of such data are stored and transmitted makes fertile ground for cybercriminals.

 - Lack of Regulations – While benefit plans are subject to dozens of regulations, they do not include any specifically related to cyber security.
 While it is expected this will change in the future to align with other businesses that handle personal information, currently there are no requirements to implement cyber security controls.

-In addition, electronic protected health information (EPHI) including health status, insurance provisions, payment for services, and other sensitive information stored in digital form.
-The information can be used to acquire prescriptions, falsify insurance claims, file fake tax returns and even open new bank accounts.
+In addition, electronically protected health information (EPHI) including health status, insurance provisions, payment for services, and other sensitive information stored in digital form.
+The information can be used to acquire prescriptions, falsify insurance claims, file fake tax returns, and even open new bank accounts.

 Common Types of Attacks

-There are many types of attacks which can be used to steal data.
-In fact, as cybersecurity controls become more effective, it acts as an incentive for cyber criminals to increase the sophistication of methods; however, there are currently three broad categories for defining attack types, including:
+There are many types of attacks that can be used to steal data.
+In fact, as cybersecurity controls become more effective, it acts as an incentive for cybercriminals to increase the sophistication of methods; however, there are currently three broad categories for defining attack types, including:

 - “Phishing” Attacks – These are attempts to obtain login credentials to access online participant account information.
 Using this information, the cybercriminal can request distributions or loans which are directed to fraudulent accounts.

-The ever-evolving types and sophistication of cyber-attacks pose a significant risk to Texas employee benefit plan sponsors, third party providers, and participants.
+The ever-evolving types and sophistication of cyber-attacks pose a significant risk to Texas employee benefit plan sponsors, third-party providers, and participants.
 To ensure plans are properly protected it is necessary to review and implement the appropriate cybersecurity controls.
-If you have questions about the information provided above, or need assistance with a cybersecurity need, Calvetti Ferguson is here to help.
-For additional information call us at 713-957-2300 or click here to contact us.
-We look forward to speaking with you soon.
+If you have questions about the information provided above or need assistance with a cybersecurity need, Calvetti Ferguson is here to help.